API reference / @evolu/common / Evolu/Protocol

 InfiniteUpperBound-

-maxProtocolMessageRangesSizeMaximum size of the ranges portion (timestamps, types, and payloads) in bytes (50 KB).
+maxProtocolMessageRangesSizeMaximum size of the ranges in bytes.

 ProtocolErrorCode-